The Best Way to Find Duplicate Images of Different Sizes

 How to find duplicate images of different sizes

-There is more than one method.
-Using Cisdem Duplicate Finder can be the best method due to the following benefits.
+There is more than one method available, and using Cisdem Duplicate Finder can be the best method due to the following benefits:

-- Automatically identify duplicate images, whether they are exactly identical or have different resolutions, file sizes or formats
+- Automatically identify duplicate images, whether they are exactly identical (regardless of their file names) or have different resolutions, file sizes, or formats

 - Allow you to conveniently preview photos and see photo information